NOTICE OF AVAILABILITY OF INSTITUTIONAL AND FINANCIAL AID INFORMATION

 Financial Aid Staff Contact Information:The Office of Student Financial Services maintains an open-door policy ensuring that students enjoy the counseling and guidance needed to make the law school loan process as smooth as possible.

 Academic Degree Program Information:Barry University School of Law offers the Juris Doctor (JD) degree.
 All students in the program must complete 90 semester-hours of study in areas that are essential to the understanding and practice of law.

-American Bar Association Accreditation: Barry University School of Law is fully accredited by the ABA Section of Legal Education and Admission to the Bar.
-Further information as to the Standards and Rules of Procedure for the Approval of Law Schools by the American Bar Association may be obtained from 321 North Clark Street Chicago, IL 60654, (312) 988-6738.
+Barry University Dwayne O. Andreas School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

 General Accreditation:Barry University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 Barry University School of Law is approved by the Veteran's Administration.

 Policies and Sanctions (Includes Computer Use Policy, Institutional Refund Policy and Return of Title IV Funds Policy)